LME asks suitors to resubmit takeover bids

 The content of the two bids are similar, sources have told Reuters, with the suitors pledging to keep LME's unique composition unchanged for now, including its warehousing network, complex prompt-date structure and open outcry trading.

-That had increased the chances the exchanges would be asked to refine their proposals, which sources have said are already worth 1.2 billion pounds.
+That had increased the chances the exchanges would be asked to refine their proposals, which sources have said are already worth 1.2 billion pounds ($1.86 billion).
 Any changes would likely mean sweetening the financial terms, a source close to the process said.

 With the bidding intensifying around price rather than content, the price tag could be north of 1.3 billion pounds, a senior executive at a Category I member told Reuters.